pyminihack/pyhack-manual/pyhack-camp-manual_en.md

 ## Room Allocation

-- You have to write your name on a specified spread sheet later by yourselves.
+- You have to write your name on a specified spread sheet later by yourself.
     - In an instruction time at the venue, allocation is to be optimized.
 - Keep your things in your room.